-The Charcoal Companion Stainless Steel Smoker box is v-shaped and designed to fit between v-shaped heat deflector bars found in popular gas grills such as Weber Spirit models.
-This v-shaped box is efficient at delivering smoke and fits neatly under the cooking grate for plenty of smoke flavor.
+The Charcoal Companion Stainless Steel Smoker stainless steel box is v shaped and designed to fit between v-shaped heat deflector bars found in popular gas grills such as Weber Spirit models.
+This v-shaped box is efficient at delivering smoke and fits neatly under the cooking grate adding plenty of smoke flavor.

 This smoker box is built using durable stainless steel and has a hinged lid for easy refills.

-- V-shape fits within flame deflector and heat shields on gas grills for efficient and snug fit
+- V-shape fits within flame deflector bars and heat shields on gas grills for efficient and snug fit.

 - Sturdy stainless-steel construction resists high grilling temps ( for short bursts )